facebook/facebook-nodejs-business-sdk/README.md

 An access token is an opaque string that identifies a User, app, or Page.

 For example, to access the Marketing API, you need to generate a User access token for your app and ask for the ``ads_management`` permission; to access Pages API, you need to generate a Page access token for your app and ask for the ``manage_page`` permission.

-Refer to our <a href="https://developers.facebook.com/docs/facebook-login/access-tokens" target="_blank">Access Token Guide</a> to learn more.
+Refer to our [Access Token Guide](https://developers.facebook.com/docs/facebook-login/access-tokens) to learn more.

-For now, we can use the <a href="https://developers.facebook.com/tools/explorer" target="_blank">Graph Explorer</a> to get an access token.
+For now, we can use the [Graph Explorer](https://developers.facebook.com/tools/explorer) to get an access token.

 ```javaScript
 const adsSdk = require('facebook-nodejs-business-sdk');